 Behavior analysis focuses on how learning takes place.
 Applied behavior analysis involves applying techniques to promote and encourage productive, socially acceptable behaviors and reduce behaviors that could interfere with learning or cause harm.
 The goal of ABA is to bring about meaningful and positive change in behavior.

-Earning a Master’s Degree and Qualifying for the BCBA® Credential in Indiana
+Earning a Master’s Degree and Qualifying for the BCBA® Credential and State Licensure in Indiana

-To earn your BCBA® through the, you must meet the following requirements: (1) Earn a graduate-level degree; (2) Complete a practicum or field experience; and (3) Pass the national BCBA® examination.
+To earn your BCBA®, you must meet the following requirements: (1) Earn a graduate-level degree and graduate-level coursework in behavior analysis; (2) Complete a practicum or field experience; and (3) Pass the national BCBA® examination.

 Education Requirements